pixee/docs/docs/codemods/java/codeql_java_stack-trace-exposure.md

 |------------|----------------------|---------------------|
  | Medium     | Merge Without Review | Yes (CodeQL)        |

-This transform prevents stack trace information from reaching the HTTP response, which could leak code internals to an attacker and aid in further profiling and attacks.
+This codemod prevents stack trace information from reaching the HTTP response, which could leak code internals to an attacker and aid in further profiling and attacks.

 Have you ever seen an error page and thought, "wow, I certainly shouldn't be seeing all these code details?"
 That's this problem.